somaproject/acqboard/docs/FPGA/io/rx.rst

-The detection of the unique K28.5 comma character is used to partition the bits into words via the serial-to-paralllel shift register
+The detection of the unique K28.5 comma character is used to partition the bits into words via the serial-to-paralllel shift register :signal:`DATAREG`.
-\signal{DATAREG}.
 From that point on we simply count in multiples of 10 bits in gating the output into the 8b/10b decoder.